captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## LILY:
-My, what a mastermind you make me out to be.
+My.
+I am a mastermind.

 ---

 ## HOLMES:
-All that remains is that I send Georges Conneau the message that you have put the blame on him and insist that the Judge halt the trial until his arrival.
+All that remains is that I send word to Georges Conneau that you have put the blame on him and insist that the Judge halt the trial until his arrival.

 ---